SEO

 • Commercial: People learning about products before buying

 Commercial and transactional keywords bring the most valuable traffic to product pages on ecommerce sites.
-You can create better content when you know the intent behind keywords that line up with where customers are in their buying trip.
+You can create better content when you know the intent behind keywords that line up with where customers are at in their buying journey.

-This means you should split your content based on where buyers are—awareness, consideration, or decision.
-To name just one example, informational searches work best for blogs and general content, while transactional searches match perfectly with product pages.
+This means you should split your content based on where buyers are at—awareness, consideration, or decision.
+For example, informational searches work best for blogs and general content, while transactional searches match well with product pages.

 Creating blogs and guides lets you connect with people who aren’t ready to buy yet.
-Offering helpful content builds your reputation, helps people trust your site more, and makes it easier for others to find you through search engines.
+Offering helpful content builds your reputation, increases trust, and makes it easier for others to find you through search engines.

-Studies reveal that 59% of buyers turn to Google to look up their purchases.
-This makes this method far more effective than relying on just social media.
+Studies reveal that 59% of buyers turn to Google to look up their purchases, making this method far more effective than relying on just social media.

 Your blogs and guides should: